 Even a minute error such as the error in 'voice' or 'of superfluous expression' is enough to disqualify that sentence.
-You are supposed to locate the error and find the correct option among the given alternatives, after which a sentence become grammatically and contextually correct.
+You are supposed to locate the error and find the correct option among the given alternatives, after which a sentence becomes grammatically and contextually correct.

-However, these types of questions can be attempted only if an individual is comprehensively equipped with the knowledge of common errors, vocabulary, and correct use of phrases and the overall comprehension of rules of grammar.
+However, these types of questions can be attempted only if an individual is comprehensively equipped with the knowledge of common errors, vocabulary, and correct use of phrases, and the overall comprehension of rules of grammar.

 A strategic approach to getting command over Sentence Improvement